 GC AI

-GC AI is the legal AI platform for in-house counsel, used by 1,600+ legal teams across 53 countries, including 80+ public companies and 25 unicorns, with an NPS of 74.
+GC AI is an enterprise-ready legal AI platform for in-house counsel, used by 1,700+ legal teams across 53 countries, including 80+ public companies and 25 unicorns, with an NPS of 77.

 Wendra Liang, VP of Legal at Vercel, names the shift in-house lawyers feel after switching to a purpose-built platform: